 Pennie followed his gaze.
 Her eyes widened when she saw who the aura belonged to.
 Walking towards them was a cloaked figure.
 The figure had a hood covering their face apart from a scowling expression.
 As they walked past Pennie and Ray, the glower turned into a wicked smile.
 Once they were separated, Pennie finally felt like she could breathe.
 Her heart was beating so fast it felt as if they had walked past each other in slow motion.

 “What was with that foreboding power?!” she sighed heavily.

 Ray relaxed, “I don’t know…but for some reason, it felt…familiar…”

 They turned to watch the figure disappear into the crowd.

 “Just who was that?”
 Ray wondered.

 She looked down at her hands as she walked down the busy streets.
 The people all around her were too busy cleaning up the mess to notice her.
 For some unknown reason, she constantly told herself that she couldn’t allow herself to be caught up by something as stupid as her emotions, which was something she hadn’t had to do for a long time.

-“Milady is something the matter?” he assistant asked her asked as he walked beside her.
+“Milady, is something the matter?” her assistant asked as he walked beside her.
 “You’re acting slightly different than usual.
 Why would you go out of your way to help that Earth Elemental?”

 She sighed heavily and put her hands in her pockets, “I was just keeping an old promise is all…”